netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_gslb_service_module.rst

           - ConnectionProxy
           - HTTPRedirect
           - NONE
       - Use cookie-based site persistence.
-Applicable only to ``HTTP`` and ``SSL`` GSLB services.
+Applicable only to HTTP and SSL GSLB services.
     * - siteprefix

         *(str)*
       -
       - The site's prefix string.
-When the service is bound to a GSLB virtual server, a GSLB site domain is generated internally for each bound service-domain pair by concatenating the site prefix of the service and the name of the domain.
+When the service is bound to a GSLB virtual server, a GSLB site domain is internally for each bound service-domain pair by concatenating the site prefix of the service and the of the domain.
 If the special string NONE is specified, the site-prefix string is unset.
-When implementing HTTP redirect site persistence, the Citrix ADC appliance redirects GSLB requests to GSLB services by using their site domains.
+When HTTP redirect site persistence, the Citrix ADC redirects GSLB requests to GSLB services by using site domains.
     * - state

         *(str)*